 (3) Valid Sign Permits may be assigned to a successor as holder of a business license for the same premises.

 (F) Temporary Sign Permit.
-A Temporary Sign Permit shall be issued in accordance with § 155.403 “Signs”.
+A Temporary Sign Permit shall be issued in accordance with the criteria in § 155.403 “Signs”.
 An Alternative Sign Plan shall not be required for applications for Temporary Sign Permits.